electrovir/html-spec-tags/README.md

 # html-spec-tags

-All HTML and SVG tags supported by the current specs.
+All HTML, SVG, and MathML tags and their constructor as supported by current specs.
 With types!

-The lists are generated via scripts inside the included `extraction-scripts.js` file.
+Each list is generated from Typescript's [`lib.dom.d.ts` types](https://raw.githubusercontent.com/microsoft/TypeScript/main/src/lib/dom.generated.d.ts) (from `HTMLElementTagNameMap`, `SVGElementTagNameMap`, `MathMLElementTagNameMap`, respectively).

-Updated on Sep 28, 2023
+List contents last updated on Feb 24, 2024.

 ## Installation